-89 Semester hours Minimum (51 SH in the core; 38 SH in required Education minor)
+89 Semester hours minimum (51 SH core requirements; 38 SH in required Education minor)

-I. Teacher candidates in the Comprehensive Science Education major must complete a concentration in either Biology or in Chemistry.
+I. Teacher candidates in the Comprehensive Science Education major must complete a concentration in either Biology.
 The exact sequence of the courses in the concentration will be determined by the academic advisor and the teacher candidate.

-Biology Concentration (51 SH) from:
+Biology Concentration (51 SH)